vitorecdias/encodedgeomtogeojson/README.md

 # encodedgeomtogeojson
 Decode geometry to a GEOJSON file.
-Install Node JS, run it with:
+Install Node JS and NPM, run it with:

+npm install

-node .js
+node encgeomtogeojson.js

 Enjoy!